DavAug/chi/docs/source/getting_started/index.rst

 give a brief introduction into the modelling framework and show examples of how to implement models in chi.
 The covered topics include **simulation** and **inference** of e.g. ODE models, PKPD models with drug administration and non-linear mixed effects models / hierarchical models.
-For installation instructions please refer to the README_.

 .. toctree::
     :numbered: